In the Name of Allah, the Most Gracious, the Most Merciful

 As a nonprofit community development body comprised of Caribbean American Muslim organizations, CAMA aims to serve and enhance the communities within which we work, live and enjoy.
 Our members, guided by our Islamic faith, strive to uplift the religious, social and economic standing of our communities.
 Since we began collaborating many years ago, we have brought a sense of unity and engagement amongst Organizations.
 Inspired and guided by the values of our Islamic faith, we believe that Caribbean American Muslims have much to contribute to improving the lives of people in our homes and neighborhoods regardless of race, gender, religion or ethnicity.
 Our projects provide education, information and services to all people.

-Queens, NY, April 5, 2020: The Corona Virus has created upheaval for there are over 2,600 deaths in New York City.
+Queens, NY, April 13, 2020: The Corona Virus has created upheaval with over 5,800 deaths in New York City.
 Having a loved one passing away brings additional heartache and puts us in a state of mourning.
 We pray for the forgiveness of our Muslim brothers and sisters who have passed away.
-May Allah (swt) grant them Jannatul Firdaus (Highest Paradise).
-We ask Allah (swt) to comfort their family and ease their burden during this difficult time.
+May Allah Subhaanahu Wa Ta'ala grant them Jannatul Firdaus (Highest Paradise).
+We ask Allah Subhaanahu Wa Ta'ala to comfort their family and ease their burden during this difficult time.

 All Praise is for Allah (تَعَالَى) without whose favor we would not have been on the right path.
-On October 5-7, CAMA staged its second convention with the theme “Islam: Solution in Challenging Times”.
+In 2018, CAMA staged its second convention with the theme “Islam: Solution in Challenging Times”.
 Alhamdulillah, the convention attracted over 800 Caribbean American Muslim attendees, volunteers, and organizers to explore the solutions of challenges faced by Muslims in the American society.

 It was resolved that CAMA, a nonprofit, will focus on: